mariohernandez/mariohernandezio/src/blog/vitejs.md

 {% endraw %}

 You may notice that now the components in Storybook look styled.
-This tells us things are working and we can move on.
+This tells us things are working and we can continue.

+## Remaining sections of the post

+* Create a task to copy assets
+* Create tasks for linting code
+* Redefine the Build command
+* Create a new Watch task